-Return of Members' Contribution S (a) Upon termination of service other than for retirement or death, and if vested deferred retirement has not been elected, the member's accumulated contri- butions are returned to the member. (b) Upon accidental death or upon other death for which no surviving spouse's benefit is payable, the member's accumulated contributions will be paid to the member's beneficiary or estate. (c) Upon death of a member on vested deferred retirement prior to the time ben- efits commence, the member's accumulated contributions will be paid to the member's beneficiary or estate. (d) Upon death of the survivor of a member retired on accidental disability and his spouse in receipt of the accidental disability survivor benefit, the excess of the member's accumulated contributions at retirement over the benefits received by the member and the spouse will be paid to the beneficiary or estate. (e) Upon death of a retired member (or the survivor of a retired member, if an op- tional benefit was elected), the excess of accumulated contributions at retire- ment over the benefits received by the retired member (and, in the case of election of an optional benefit, the benefits received by the survivor) will be paid to the beneficiary or estate of the member.
+Return of Members' Contribution S (a) Upon termination of service other than for retirement or death, and if vested deferred retirement has not been elected, the member's accumulated contri- butions are returned to the member. (b) Upon accidental death or upon other death for which no surviving spouse's benefit is payable, the member's accumulated contributions will be paid to the member's beneficiary or estate. (c) Upon death of a member on vested deferred retirement prior to the time ben- efits commence, the member's accumulated contributions will be paid to the member's beneficiary or estate. (d) Upon death of the survivor of a member retired on accidental disability and his spouse in receipt of the accidental disability survivor benefit, the excess of the member's accumulated contributions at retirement over the benefits received by the member and the spouse will be paid to the beneficiary or estate. (e) Upon death of a retired member (or the survivor of a retired member, if an optional benefit was elected), the excess of accumulated contributions at retirement over the benefits received by the retired member (and, in the case of election of an optional benefit, the benefits received by the survivor) will be paid to the beneficiary or estate of the member.
 3-CONTRIBUTIONS GROUP I MEMBERS (EMPLOY EES AND TEACHERS) By Members 7.0% of earnable compensation.
 Interest on member contributions shall be 2 per- centage points less than either the most recent Board of Trustees approved as- sumed rate of return determined under RSA 100-A:16, II(g) or the actual rate of return, whichever is lower.
 By Local Employer For Employee Members 100% of the normal contribution rate for their employees, plus accrued liability contributions, if any.
 For Teacher Members 100% of the normal contribution rate for their employees, plus accrued liability contributions, if any.
 By the State For Employee Members 100% of the normal contribution rate for its employees, plus accrued liability con- tributions, if any.
 For Teacher Members 100% of the normal contribution rate for teachers employed by local employers, plus accrued liability contributions, if any.
-GROUP II MEMBERS (POLICE OFFICERS AND FIREFIGHTERS) By Members Firefighters 11.80% of earnable compensation.
-Police Officers 11.55% of earnable compensation.
-By Local Employer 100% of the normal contribution rate for their employees, plus accrued liability contributions, if any.
+GROUP II MEMBERS (POLICE OFFICERS AND FIREFIGHTERS) By Members 11 20% of componentian Firefighters Police Officers 11.80% of earnable compensation.
+11.55% of earnable compensation. · By Local Employer 100% of the normal contribution rate for their employees, plus accrued liability contributions, if any.
 By the State 100% of both the normal and accrued liability contributions, if any.
+OPEB PLAN PROVISIONS Medical subsidy benefits provide d under the OPEB plan are as follows: